 - Swollen, pink, or red rectum

-- Bleeding or mucus from your child's rectum that may happen from rubbing against his underwear or diaper
+- Bleeding or mucus from your child's rectum that may happen from rubbing against his or her underwear or diaper

 How is a rectal prolapse diagnosed?

 Your child's healthcare provider will examine your child's anus to check for a rectal prolapse.
-He may also check for rectal polyps.
+The provider may also check for rectal polyps.
 A rectal polyp is a small growth of tissue in the lining of the rectum.
-He may also feel inside your child's anus to check for bumps that he cannot see from the outside.
-He may ask about your child's bowel habits.
-Tell your healthcare provider about other medical conditions your child has.
+Your child's provider may also feel inside your child's anus to check for bumps that cannot be seen from the outside.
+You may be asked about your child's bowel habits.
+Tell your child's provider about other medical conditions your child has.
 Your child may need any of the following tests:

 - An x-ray, ultrasound, or CT may show problems with the rectum.
 Your child may be given contrast liquid to help the intestines show up better in the pictures.
-Your healthcare provider may also place contrast liquid into your child's anus.
+Contrast liquid may be placed into your child's anus.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.

-- A sample of your child's bowel movement may show what germ is causing your child's illness.
+- A sample of your child's bowel movement may show which germ is causing your child's illness.

 How is a rectal prolapse treated?